-Pepto-Bismol is an over-the-counter (OTC), antacid medicine used for relief from minor gastrointestinal ailments such as heartburn, nausea, upset stomach, bloated tummy, indigestion, gas, belching, and diarrhea(1).
+Pepto-Bismol is an over-the-counter (OTC) antacid used for relief from minor gastrointestinal ailments such as heartburn, nausea, upset stomach, bloated tummy, indigestion, gas, belching, and diarrhea(1).
 The medicine is available in liquid, capsule, and chewable tablet form.

 What Are The Ingredients Of Pepto-Bismol?

-The US Centers for Disease Control and Prevention recommends lactating mothers to avoid the use of bismuth subsalicylate, as it can find its way into the breast milk(2).
-Although there is limited research on this, use of Pepto-Bismol is not recommended for lactating moms due to the potential side effects that bismuth subsalicylate can have on the babies (3).
+The US Centers for Disease Control and Prevention recommends lactating mothers avoid bismuth subsalicylate, as it can find its way into breast milk(4).

-But there is research on the impact of the compound salicylate, which is also called salicylic acid.
-Salicylate is found in Pepto-Bismol as well as in aspirin, whose effects on the breastfeeding baby have been widely researched(4).
+But there is some research on the impact of the compound salicylate, which is also called salicylic acid.
+Salicylate is found in Pepto-Bismol as well as in Aspirin, whose effects on the breastfeeding baby have been widely researched(6).

 The compound also holds the potential to cause the following side effects among breastfeeding infants:

-- Reye’s syndrome: Some research suggests that ingestion of salicylic acid by a breastfeeding baby can increase the risk of Reye’s syndrome(6) (7) Reye’s syndrome is an incurable, mostly pediatric condition, which primarily affects the brain and the liver.
-It causes increased pressure within the brain and the accumulation of fat on the liver (fatty liver)(8).
-Both the organs lose their ability to function normally.
+- Reye’s syndrome: Some research suggests that regular ingestion of salicylic acid by a breastfeeding baby can increase the risk of Reye’s syndrome(9)(10).
+Reye’s syndrome is an incurable, mostly pediatric condition, which primarily affects the brain and the liver.
+It causes increased pressure within the brain and the accumulation of fat in the liver (fatty liver)(11).

-- Metabolic acidosis: The American Academy of Pediatrics reports metabolic acidosis as a side effect caused by maternal salicylate dosage (10).
-Metabolic acidosis is a condition where the pH of the body fluids, including blood, decreases and causes excessive acidity within the body.
-Acidosis quite commonly occurs due to a problem in the kidneys, which are responsible for maintaining the normal acidity of the body(11).
+- Metabolic acidosis: The American Academy of Pediatrics reports metabolic acidosis as a side effect caused by maternal salicylate dosage.
+Metabolic acidosis is a condition where the pH of the body fluids, including blood, decreases and causes excessive acidity.
+Acidosis quite commonly occurs due to a problem in the kidneys, which are responsible for maintaining the normal acidity of the body(13).

 What Are The Alternatives To Pepto-Bismol?

 There are both medicinal and non-medicinal alternatives to Pepto-Bismol.
-Options include:

-Pepto-Bismol has several benefits, but when you are lactating, the safety of the baby matters the most.
+Always consult your doctor before having any medicine during lactation because when you are lactating, the safety of the baby matters the most.
 Try natural remedies at first, although in consultation with the doctor.
 If they don’t help, check for alternatives as recommended by the medical professional.